Skip to main content

 Charlene Belsher

 Were you born in PEI or are you an Islander by choice?
-I was born into an air force family and lived in Nova Scotia, Ontario, Quebec and Alberta before I settled into a century-old home in southeastern PEI with my musician husband where we raised our daughters.
+Though I was born in Nova Scotia, my Mom was born and raised on PEI, and my family history

 How long have you been living in PEI?